ram-skrrrtskrrrt/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 ## Runners

-By default, anyone with admin access to a repository can add a self-hosted runner for the repository, and self-hosted runners come with risks:
+By default, anyone with owner access to a repository can add a self-hosted runner for the repository, and self-hosted runners come with risks:

 * There is no guarantee that self-hosted runners will be hosted on ephemeral, clean virtual machines.
 As a result, they may be compromised by untrusted code in a workflow.
 * Anyone who can fork the repository and open a pull request can compromise the self-hosted runner environment, potentially gaining access to secrets and the `GITHUB_TOKEN`, which may have write access to the repository.